ben-morin/1brc-php/README.md

 performance
 -
 On my machine, a MacBook Pro (16-inch, 2022) M2 Pro (12 core) / 16GB unified memory, running with 24 processes, the
 solution runs in about 15 seconds.
-5 runs gave times between `14.7981` and `14.9565` seconds.
-Taking the average of the remaining 3 runs gives `14.8735` seconds.
+5 runs resulted in times between `14.7981` and `14.9565` seconds, with the remaining 3 runs resulting in an average of `14.8735` seconds.

 running in docker
 -
 You can also run the solution in a docker container.
-A `Dockerfile` is provided. to build the latest `php` with the `pcntl` extension enabled.
+A `Dockerfile` is provided to build the latest `php` with the `pcntl` extension enabled.
 Running the following will build the image with the tag `1brc-php`, create the input file with 1 billion records, and run the solution with 24 processes.
 The performance with the additional overhead of docker virtualization is about `+10` seconds or `24.3791` seconds on average.